Climate Change Mitigation Plan

 How could the Wollongong community support Council in implementing the leadership action below, as set in the 2020 – 2022 plan?
 L11 - Review the Wollongong Development Control Plan Chapter A2 – Ecologically Sustainable Development, to ensure alignment with the Climate Emergency Declaration commitment and net zero emissions targets.
 The current 3 pages of text with Chapter A2: Ecologically Sustainable Development of the Wollongong Development Control Plan (DCP) 2009 commence with “Council encourages the application of ecologically sustainable development (ESD) for all development in the Wollongong local government area”.
 Now we all know that ‘encourage’ does not take the meaning of ‘must’ or ‘requires’.
 In a world of overwhelm, we need Council's leadership to define what good looks like, if we are to even out the playing field and position Wollongong as a leading sustainable city.
 Take, for example, Randwick City Council’s 7 pages of text in Chapter B3: Ecologically Sustainable Development of the Randwick Comprehensive Development Control Plan 2013.
 Here are some contrasting statements for you to consider: Appliance Efficiency Wollongong - Council encourages the use of the most efficient water and energy appliances and systems.
 Randwick - All new or replacement electrical appliances must achieve the highest available energy rating at the time of development.
 Building Material Selection Wollongong - The embodied energy of construction materials should be considered when selecting building materials and during construction.
 Randwick - Submit a schedule of materials with the DA that maximises the use of the following: Materials that are durable with low maintenance requirements.
 Materials with low embodied energy content.
 Renewable materials.
 Locally sourced products.
 Salvaged or recycled materials.
 Timber from plantation or sustainable managed re-growth forests.
 Low volatile organic compound (VOC) emitting materials.
 Mechanical fittings instead of adhesives or glues.
 Toxin-free flooring.
 See the difference?
 Because our DCP is not prescriptive enough on ESD, statements like these are accepted in the Statement of Environmental Effects for development application assessments: “The proposal is consistent with the relevant objectives contained within Section 1.2 of this chapter with respect to energy efficiency, landscaping, and design”.
 If we want to see better design, more reuse, responsible building material selection, and more efficient appliances, we need Wollongong City Council to provide this leadership.

-RobynJ asked over 1 year ago
+RobynJ asked about 2 years ago

 Hi again Robyn,